Recent Searches

 August Institute

 The FDIC August Institute is the premier professional development series aimed at preparing Eastern Illinois University faculty and staff for the coming academic year.
-This year's institute features hybrid workshops on basic and advanced instructional design methods, a tour of classroom technology across campus, webinars on new features to Turnitin and Respondus, new updates to EIU's D2L features, and a lunch-and-learn on assessment in an age of AI.
+This year's institute will feature hybrid workshops on AI, open educational resources, digital publications, an update to instructional technology, and tours of classroom technology across campus.
+The week kicks off with the Welcome Back Social on Monday August 5 at 1p, and end with a lunch-and-learn on teaching and learning with AI.

 Welcome Back Social